MinjaeKIM753/ClaudeComputerUseBeta-Win64/README.md

 Beta trial code for the **Claude 3.5 Sonnet Computer Use (Beta) on __Win64__**.

+⚠️ **WARNING**: It is HIGHLY RECOMMENDED to run this application in a virtual machine environment for security and isolation purposes.
+Running this on your local machine directly carries potential security risks.

-As noted in the [Anthropic Computer Use (Beta) Documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use), it is recommended that the Computer Use to be ran in Virtual Machines.
+As noted in the [Anthropic Computer Use (Beta) Documentation](https://docs.anthropic.com/en/docs/build-with-claude/computer-use), it is recommended that the Computer Use be run in Virtual Machines.

 For Docker based Computer Use (Beta), please visit [Anthropic Computer Use (Beta)](https://github.com/anthropics/anthropic-quickstarts/tree/main/computer-use-demo).